cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 The `ExpandableTree` is provided by the delivery service to the client on request.
 Alternatively, a client can send the `ExpandableTree` as extension in `Welcome` messages.
-See {{expandable-tree}} for details on the expandable tree extension.
+See {{expandable-trees}} for details on the expandable tree extension.

 ### Expandable Tree from the Deliver Service